roypromax/Fashionology/README.md

 - Product Description Page.
 - Cart Page - Add and delete from cart functionality.
 - Payment and Checkout Page.
-- Used Redux for centralizing logic and manage state.
+- Used Redux for centralizing logic and managing state.

 ## Functionalities